 Parman & Easterday can also provide assistance to families who are going through the probate process and who need assistance and advice on finding missing assets.

 To find out more about how Parman & Easterday can help with the estate planning process and with the steps you need to take to provide for your loved ones after you are gone, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to get personalized help with estate planning, or with going through probate after your loved one has passed on.
+You can also give us a call today at (405) 843-6100 or contact us online to get personalized help with estate planning, or with going through probate after your loved one has passed on.

 - Incentives Can Be Part of Your Estate Plan - May 30, 2023